 Here are a few ways to inhale essential oils:

 The second fastest way to get essential oils circulating throughout your body is through the skin.
 Because of the molecular structure of the essential oils they are easily absorbed into the skin, penetrate the cells and enter right into the blood stream which travels to the lymph system and all of the organs in our body.
 There is no better way to get an essential oil to an organ or area of concern in the body than applying the oil right over that area.
 The oils are absorbed within seconds and at their highest concentration about 20 minutes after application, within 2 hours the oils have been completely absorbed and utilized.

 Opinions vary from aromatherapist to aromatherapist on the view of taking essential oils internally.
 The English books I've read will say absolutely not to ever take an oil internally, while the French will take just about anything internally.
 Unless you are very certain you have a 100% genuine oil, I would not even consider using this method.
 The FDA has approved some essential oils as generally regarded as safe for human consumption (GRAS), food additive (FA) or flavoring agent (FL), this should be specified as you research each oil before using.
-The controversy over this topic include the argument that essential oils absorb so readily into the body through the skin and inhalation that it is just not needed, not to mention the fact that digestive juices could change the molecular structure of the oil and because of the high concentration of plant material it could be lethal if an overdose occurs.
+The controversy over this topic include the following arguments: essential oils absorb so readily into the body through the skin and inhalation that it is just not needed, digestive juices could change the molecular structure of the oil, and because of the high concentration of plant material it could be lethal if an overdose occurs.
 Your body will let you know if you have had too much though, you will feel nauseous or throw up, have a headache or flu like symptoms.
-Just do your research and follow the bottle instructions for recommended dosages if you choose this method and I also recommend praying about it.
+I personally do not recommend medicinal internal use of essential oils but will use them for food flavorings.

 Bath and Foot Soaks: